Essential Superyacht Stew/Stewardess Qualifications:

 There are additional qualifications and courses that you can do as an aspiring stew in order to better prepare you for the industry and improve your chances of finding that crucial first job.

-Superyachting Stewardess Course:
+Introductory Superyacht Stewardess Course:

 Power Boat Level II:

-Many yachts, especially those less than 50m, may require a stew to drive a tender from time to time, it can therefore increase your employability on smaller vessels.
+Many yachts, especially those less than 50m, may require a stew to drive a tender from time to time, it can, therefore, increase your employability on smaller vessels.